Disclaimer: Exchange rates change often. Confirm the total cost with the provider before transferring money.

 - Promote other products.
 If you refer someone else’s product to a buyer as part of Zazzle’s Associate Programme, you can earn 15% of the sale price.

 Zazzle’s Designer & Associate Handbook also contains plenty of advice on how to successfully create and promote your store.

 You can create a Zazzle store and start selling products by completing these simple steps.

 How to set your royalty rate

 There are a couple of factors to consider when pricing items on Zazzle:

-You can also try out royalty rates to see how they affect your sales.
-While it’s possible to set your royalty percentage as high as 99%, Zazzle suggests that its prices are structured around a royalty rate of up to 15%.
-This keeps the final price within the limits of what most customers are willing to pay.
+While you can set your royalty percentage as high as 99%, Zazzle says its prices are set so that with a royalty rate of up to 15%, the final price remains within the limits of what most customers are willing to pay.

 What types of payment does Zazzle accept?